CHAPTER ONE

 What I see, because of this history, is that Ukrainians will never be russians and will never be terrorised.

 When you see the cities, modern, vibrant and functioning, then the true horror of what russia is doing hits hard.
-One friend asked 'why are they not bombed out in the photos?'
+One friend asked 'why are they not bombed-out in the photos?'
 Well, think what would happen if London was bombed, we would immediately repair and clear up and that's what Ukrainians do.
-Of course some cities near the front have been totally destroyed with the use of millions of pounds of arms and the cost of 1.3 million russian deaths.
-Barbarism and monsters.
+Of course some cities near the front have been totally destroyed with the use of trillions of pounds of arms and the cost of 1.3 million russian deaths.
+Barbarism by monsters.

 We went on a sunny walk around the city this afternoon, much of the centre is pedestrianised.
 We came across a lovely lake and park, people were sunbathing, ducks were swimming and young girls were playing volleyball.
 Any moment an air raid can go off and a random missile can drop and kill any of us.
 It is total madness that the whole of Europe is not up in arms to stop this.
 Shame on anyone who finds excuses or ideology to justify it.